Axion Homeopathy: Screening Dilaton Interactions: Axio-Dilaton

 In principle the presence of the direct matter-axion coupling embodied by $\cA(r)$ means that motion of matter particles differs from the treatment described in \S\ref{ssec:BDResponse}, because direct axion-induced forces can prevent them from moving along geodesics of the Jordan-frame metric $\tilde g_{\mu\nu}$.
 We choose as our particular focus here the limit where $|\cA| \ll \rho$ so that these direct axion-related forces are negligible.
 This is a fairly natural limit given that the pseudoscalar nature of the axion makes its individual couplings to atoms not sum as coherently in macroscopic matter as does the energy density.

-What is interesting is that despite this a tiny but nonzero $\cA$ nevertheless significantly changes how matter responds to the dilaton, because the produced axion field can divert the external field of a source away from the dilaton and towards the axion.
+What is interesting is that despite this a tiny but nonzero $\cA$ nevertheless significantly changes how matter responds to the dilaton, because the dilaton-axion couplings can divert the external field of a source away from the dilaton and towards the axion.

 To see how this works we therefore follow \S\ref{ssec:BDResponse} and assume that $\cA$ is small enough that direct axion forces are negligible in which case test particles move along the geodesics of the Jordan frame metric, $\tilde g_{\mu\nu}$.
 Tests of gravity then test whether these differ from the geodesics predicted by General Relativity.
 Just as in \S\ref{ssec:BDResponse} there are two reasons why $\tilde g_{\mu\nu}$ differs from GR: ($i$) the Weyl factor $A$ in $\tilde g_{\mu\nu} = A^2 g_{\mu\nu}$ causes the Jordan- and Einstein-frame metrics to differ, and ($ii$) the Einstein-frame metric $g_{\mu\nu}$ solves the Einstein equation with axiodilaton stress energy rather than being Ricci flat as in GR.